-(d) Employee pension contributions:
+(b) Employee pension contributions:

-- Note 1 The 7.5% Single Scheme contribution is comprised of 4.2% of net pensionable remuneration (which means pensionable remuneration less twice the maximum rate of State Pension Contributory payable from time to time to a person who has no adult or child dependents) plus 3.3% of pensionable remuneration. - Note 2 The 6.5% contribution for 'post-April 2004' military officers is 3.5% of net pensionable remuneration plus 3.0% of pensionable remuneration. - Note 3 Subject to certain exemption thresholds, all Public Servants who are in pensionable employment including members of the PDF are also liable to pay an Additional Superannuation Contribution (ASC).
+- Note 1 The 7.5% Single Scheme contribution is comprised of 4.2% of net pensionable remuneration (which means pensionable remuneration less twice the maximum rate of State Pension Contributory payable from time to time to a person who has no adult or child dependants) plus 3.3% of pensionable remuneration. - Note 2 Subject to certain exemption thresholds, all Public Servants who are in pensionable employment including members of the PDF are also liable to pay an Additional Superannuation Contribution (ASC).
 The ASC is separate from the standard employee pension contributions mentioned above.
 No additional superannuation benefits are earned as a result of the ASC.
 The ASC applies to pensionable earnings above certain thresholds at different bands and % rates depending on the pension scheme applicable to the member.
 From 1 January 2020, the ASC bands / rates are as follows: